Are you looking for flexible benefit examples? If yes, you came to the right place.

 7. Commuter Benefits

 Commuter benefits help employees save money on their commute to work.
 This program offers a tax-free reimbursement for transportation expenses, such as public transit, vanpools, and parking.
-Employers offer such a flex benefits package pertaining to transportation to pay for employees’ commuting costs.
+Employers offer such a flex benefits package about transportation to pay for employees’ commuting costs.
 It also relieves the stress of planning and paying for their commute.

 To create an effective commute benefit plan, managers consider various factors, including the geographical area, the type of public transportation available, the cost of parking, and the need for flexibility.
 You must also give employees the option to use the benefit or not use it.